awsdocs/amazon-rds-user-guide/doc_source/USER_ModifyInstance.Oracle.sqlnet.md

 4.         p_filename  => 'sqlnet-parameters'));
 ```

-For information about connecting to an Oracle DB instance in a SQL client, see [Connecting to your Oracle DB instance](USER_ConnectToOracleInstance.md)\.
+For information about connecting to an Oracle DB instance in a SQL client, see [Connecting to your RDS for Oracle DB instance](USER_ConnectToOracleInstance.md)\.